jhilikb/UCS671/README.md

-1. Start with Connecting
+1. **Start with _Connecting_**
+   Here you will learn how to connect your jetson to your laptop in a headless mode (i.e. without monitor)

-2. Familiarize with concept of Dockers and Using it: Docker, DockerUse
+2. **Familiarize with concept of Dockers and Using it: _Docker, DockerUse_** You will learn to use docker images

-3. Learn to build Dockers: DockerBuild
+3. **Learn to build Dockers: _DockerBuild_**
+   You will learn to build your own docker

-4. Go through the Questions to see that you are confident
+4. **Go through the _Questions _to see that you are confident** Checkout the questions to see if your concepts are clear

-5. Once you are ready attempt the Quiz
+5. **Once you are ready attempt the Quiz**
+   You need to install streamlit on your laptop if you havent done so yet _pip3 install streamlit_
+   Next go to the game_1 folder
+   _cd game_1_
+   now run the game and start, (it will launch on your browser) _ pip3 install streamlit_